xavierloos/boris_bikes/README.md

 ```
 ## Write down all the verbs in the User Stories
 ```
-User I can use a bike, I can release bike from the docking station.
+User can use a bike, I can release bike from the docking station.
 User can use a bike in good conditions, check first if it's working.
 ```